orhiee/docker_images/zeek_arm64/README.md

 ### changes:
 * added "net-tools" to install as zeek uses "ifconcig -a"

-* added "run.sh" as docker image entry point.
+* added "run_zeek.sh" as docker image entry point.

-* added threat intell feeds from https://github.com/CriticalPathSecurity/Zeek-Intelligence-Feeds
+* added threat intell feeds from https://github.com/CriticalPathSecurity/Zeek-Intelligence-Feeds ** added script to update files from github
+** added cronjob (and installed cron) to run script every day 1AM

 * changed, log output to json from txt

 # issues:
-* threat intell feed, does NOT auto update!
+* threat intell.log does not populate
+    * if it works, it misses actual IOC hits.